+Paul Artspace charges no residency fee for either program. Food, supplies, and travel expenses are the responsibility of the resident.+

 Artist/Writer Residency Program:

-The Paul Artspace Artists/Writers Residency Program offers 3 application periods throughout the year.
+The Paul Artspace Artist/Writer Residency Program offers 3 application periods (spring, summer, fall) throughout the year.
 Selected applicants are provided housing and studio space for a period of 1 to 3 months.
-The facilities at Paul Artspace permit for up to 3 individuals to work and live on the property, and this scheduling occurs on a rolling basis.
+The facilities at Paul Artspace permit for up to 3 individuals to work and live on the property and this scheduling occurs on a rolling basis.
 In addition to the focused studio and research time, residents will have various professional development opportunities such as arranged studio visits with local arts professionals, invitations to lecture on their practice, and various networking events.